Blue Skies, Blue Mood: What’s Up with That? Summertime Depression

 For those of you who may suffer with depression in the summer it’s important for you to know that you aren’t alone, what you are experiencing is real and understandable and there is hope for relief.
 This article provides you with some ideas of how to work to alleviate the symptoms you may be experiencing and regain some quality of life.
 They reflect interventions that allow you to tend to your mind, body and spirit as you do the work of lessening the effects of depression.
 They are suggestions gleaned from research and meant to serve as a guide.

-- why dating apps are bad for you Negative thought patterns: Make note of the thought patterns that show up when your mood is low.
+- buy a heart lyrics Negative thought patterns: Make note of the thought patterns that show up when your mood is low.
 For example, maybe you tend to get self-critical or see only the negatives in situations.
 Often these patterns of thinking have been conditioned from early childhood or as a response to some stressful event.
 Over time you can learn to recognize and name them as temporary, mood-induced, depression thoughts; and learn to manage them by refocusing your attention to something else.
 This isn’t pretending the negative thoughts don’t exist.
 It’s just acknowledging and then choosing to change your focus – you move depression out of the driver’s seat and take back control of your thought processes.

 - Exercise: Best to do this in the morning, if possible, to take advantage of cool temperatures and to get your body energized.
 Research suggests that 30 minutes of exercise 3-5 times a week has been shown to be as effective as antidepressant medications in reducing depression symptoms in people with mild to moderate depression.
 Moderate exercise doesn’t have to happen in a formal fitness center setting (although that certainly would fit the bill).
 Fast walking, jogging, running, biking and swimming are all good examples of how you might get a good workout that is likely to improve your depression symptoms.
 The key is consistency with the exercise.
 So, make it a routine.